Pavluke/debang/README.md

 To enforce descriptive assertion messages in your codebase, use the [`debang_lints`](https://github.com/pavluke/debang_lints) analyzer plugin.
-It validates that all messages passed to `.debang()` and `Debang()` meet a minimum length requirement, preventing short, cryptic messages like `'x'` or `'test'`.
+It validates that all messages passed to `.debang()` and `Debang()` meet a minimum length requirement, preventing short, cryptic messages like `''` (empty string) or `'won't be null'`.

 **Installation:**